Comparison of New York City CNA Training Schools

 The article also includes a table that allows individuals to look at important facts about each school, such as size and costs.
 At the end is a little information about three more area schools with CNA programs.

-- CUNY Medgar Evers College, five miles from downtown, has a CNA program that gives students a choice of daytime, evening or weekend classes.
+- City College of New York, just 4 miles from downtown, has a CNA program that gives students 30 clinical hours of practice.

 Find schools that offer these popular programs